a-ads/blog/content/blog/20-ways-to-earn-free-crypto.md

 The second way is to use Twitter, where you can find regular NFTs giveaways, which a project team can reward you for promotion.

-### Crypto lending
+### 8. Crypto Lending

 Another way to earn some free coins is crypto lending.
 It is a process of depositing your crypto that you lent out to some borrowers in return for regular interest payments.

 There are two main types of crypto lending that crypto platforms offer.
 The first one is decentralised crypto lenders.
 The second one is centralised crypto lenders.
 Both offer access to high-interest rates, sometimes up to 15 - 20% annual yield (APY).
 But crypto loans are pretty risky because margin calls may happen if asset prices drop.

-### Cashback in crypto
+### 9. Cashback In Crypto

 We are all used to cashback options from our banks.
 A similar option is provided by [CoinCorner](https://www.coincorner.com/), which launched its "Bitcoin Cashback" in 2020.
 There are two ways that you can make some free Bitcoin using CoinCorner.
 You can browse its directory of online retailers and shop as usual.
 Or you also can download its bitcoin cashback extension and receive a pop-up when you visit a partner retailer site so that you will be notified of bitcoin cashback offers.
 These partner retailers include B&Q, Schuh, Boots, and Curry PC World.

-### Five platforms that give you free crypto
+### 10. Five Platforms That Give You Free Crypto

 As mentioned above, some platforms pay their users free crypto to attract new customers.
 Let's take a quick look at the five most well-known:

-*  Coinbase Earn
+*  **Coinbase Earn**

 With [Coinbase Earn](https://www.coinbase.com/earn), you can get around $30 of free crypto.
 The platform also gives its users a chance to learn more about cryptocurrency by participating in Coinbase Learn part.
 Thus, you can earn up to $100.
 You can learn about 0x (ZRX) tokens, EOS (EOS), and others.
 Watch a video, take a short quiz, and answer the questions correctly to get free crypto.
 Coinbase will credit the cryptocurrency you learn about into your account, so the program is a great way to get various cryptocurrencies for free.

 You can also invite your friends to the program and receive a referral reward.

-* Voyager Exchange
+* **Voyager Exchange**

 This [platform](https://www.investvoyager.com/) gives you bonuses (around $25) if you use its interest-bearing account.
 It offers 10% interest on your cryptocurrency holdings.
 Suppose you deposit $100 or more and get $25 in bitcoin as a bonus.

-* Crypto.com Cash Back
+* **Crypto.com Cash Back**

 This cashback program gives customers free crypto as cashback for all their purchases.
 The cashback is around 1%-5% which is way more than most debit cards offer.
 It works well for Airbnb purchases (approximately 10%) and Netflix and Spotify subscriptions.

-* eToro
+* **eToro**

 This famous multinational social trading platform offers new investors a $10 sign-up bonus if they deposit and trade $100 to qualify for the promotion.

-* Free Cash
+* **Free Cash**

 This platform works with companies that want to advertise their apps, surveys, and products.
 The users of Free cash can earn up to $100 or more per month if they take simple surveys on different companies and test apps.
 Then, the platform pays you in whichever form of currency you choose.
 Usually, users can expect to earn $1 per 5 to 10-minute offer and instantly cash out their crypto for PayPal, VISA cards, Bitcoin, CS: GO Skins, Amazon gift cards, and multiple other gift cards.

 ![](../../static/assets/full-18-.png)

-### Bitcoin Mining Pool
+### 11. Bitcoin Mining Pool

 As mining has become way too expensive for many, users still have a chance to join Bitcoin Mining Pools, groups operated and organised by third parties to manage hash power from miners worldwide.
 Some popular pools are [Slush Pool](https://braiins.com/pool) or [F2pool](https://www.f2pool.com).
 These platforms share the resulting Bitcoin ratio to the hash power that is contributed to this pool.

-### Bitcoin faucets
+### 12. Bitcoin faucets

 For those who, due to different reasons, can not purchase crypto, they can use crypto faucets and earn some rewards.
 Users must complete simple tasks such as playing games or answering questions.
-Some popular faucet sites are [Bitcoin Aliens](https://bitcoinaliens.com), [Cointiply,](https://cointiply.com) and Altcoins.pw.
+Some popular faucet sites are [Bitcoin Aliens](https://bitcoinaliens.com), Cointiply, and Altcoins.pw.

-### Sell goods for bitcoin
+### 13. Sell goods for bitcoin

 You have several options if you want to find customers interested in buying goods or services.
 First, you can use an online marketplace compatible with cryptocurrency transactions.
 Secondly, you can use a website that facilitates online freelancing and accepts cryptocurrency payments, for example, [XBitFreelancer.](https://xbtfreelancer.net/) But also, please be careful as there are plenty of scams and fraudulent activities.

-### Browser and search engine rewards
+### 14. Browser and search engine rewards

 Some search engines and browsers, such as [Brave](https://brave.com/ru/) and [Presearch,](https://presearch.com/) offer rewards in crypto if users watch ads or seek some information using these browsers.
 This is a relatively simple way to earn some cryptocurrency without much effort.

-### Donations
+### 15. Donations

 If you stream games, create art and music, write novels, or do blogging, you can ask your audience to support your work with donations in crypto.

 All you need to do is set up a wallet address and a QR code to receive donations in crypto.

-### Write about products
+### 16. Write about products

 For those with solid knowledge of a particular product or an industry, some companies can pay crypto for your feedback, thoughts, or blog posts.

-For example, the service [BitcoinJobs.com](https://bitcoinjobs.com) can provide this opportunity.
+For example, the service BitcoinJobs.com can provide this opportunity.

-### Salary
+### 17. Salary

 Salaries in the cryptocurrency have become more and more attractive for employees, and some companies use them as perks.
 To find your first crypto job, you can use the following websites: [https://cryptocurrencyjobs.co](https://cryptocurrencyjobs.co/jobs-that-pay-in-crypto/), [crypto.jobs](https://crypto.jobs/), or [web3.career. ](https://web3.career/)

 To know more about how to get a job in crypto, read our article [Careers in cryptocurrency.
 How to Get a Job in Crypto](https://a-ads.com/blog/how-to-get-a-job-in-cryptocurrency/).

-### Get Tipped
+### 18. Get Tipped

 You can get tipped in bitcoin for the work you’ve done.
 To do so, you will need a QR code and a digital wallet.
 People can give you a tip in the form of bitcoin using your QR code.
 It is one of the easiest ways on your list.

-### Do small tasks
+### 19. Do Small Tasks

 A microtask might include a survey, where you can earn a tiny amount of bitcoin once you have completed it.
-Some popular platforms are [Cointiply](http://cointiply.com/r/5PGkv), [Freebitcoin](https://freebitco.in/?r=49488660), and [Satoshi Hero](https://satoshihero.com/en/register?r=478j515g).
+Some popular platforms are Cointiply, Freebitcoin, and Satoshi Hero.

-### Use physical exercise apps
+### 20. Use Physical Exercise Apps

 There are a lot of apps out there that offer rewards in the form of bitcoin or other cryptocurrencies when you exercise.
-Examples include [Sweatcoin](https://sweatco.in) and [Lympo](https://lympo.io).
+Examples include Sweatcoin and Lympo.

 ## Conclusion